port-labs/port-pilot-inventory/scorecards-with-gitops/README.md

 ## Notes
-1. If you wish to change the location of the scorecards folder in your directory, you will need to update the workflow in the relevant locations ([here](https://github.com/port-labs/example-scorecards-gitops/blob/132aa54dbe9c9617575dd7f240fe42c00b70575e/.github/workflows/Sync-Scorecards.yaml#L6) and [here](https://github.com/port-labs/example-scorecards-gitops/blob/132aa54dbe9c9617575dd7f240fe42c00b70575e/.github/workflows/Sync-Scorecards.yaml#L32)).
+1. If you wish to change the location of the scorecards folder in your directory, you will need to update the workflow in the relevant locations ([here](https://github.com/port-labs/port-pilot-inventory/blob/3cabd8208e1c3f1f3f020b39cfe08035fe429811/scorecards-with-gitops/sync-scorecards.yaml#L6) and [here](https://github.com/port-labs/port-pilot-inventory/blob/3cabd8208e1c3f1f3f020b39cfe08035fe429811/scorecards-with-gitops/sync-scorecards.yaml#L32)).
 2. Warning - This method is using a GitOps approach, which means that the files will act as the source of truth for your Scorecards configurations.
 Whenever you update the file, it will override the scorecards that already exist in Port, so make sure you create/update scorecards from the repository to not lose your progress.

 ## Example
 Disclaimer: As mentioned in Note 2, this example overrides the current scorecards set on a blueprint.
 If you are using this method, add all of your existing scorecards to the file before commiting an update.

-In this repository you can find a working example.
+In this folder you can find a working example.
 In the scorecards folder, you can find a file named `service.json` which controls the scorecards of your `service` blueprint in Port.
 Scorecard example:

 ```json
 service.json